 This is the repository for studies performed by the Human Engineering Research Laboratories that have been funded by the United States Access Board.
 HERL is very proud to have partnered with the Access Board for these important projects: The Impact of Transfer Setup on the Performance of Independent Transfers, Rollability Standards, and Wheelchair Propulsion on Cross-Slopes.

 To work, go to school, visit with friends, go to the movies and engage in other meaningful societal and community activities depends on the ability of the wheeled mobility device (WMD) user to perform essential mobility skills in the community independently (e.g. without human assistance).
 The ability to perform successful independent transfers hinges on several environmental factors.
-Some of these factors are addressed in the Americans with Disabilities Act Accessibility Guidelines (ADAAG) which include recommendations concerning vertical height for elements where transfers are expected, clear space adjacent to the element, and grab bars (in certain cases).
+Some of these factors are addressed in the Americans with Disabilities Act Accessibility Guidelines (ADAAG) which include requirements for the vertical height for elements where transfers are expected, clear space adjacent to the element, and grab bars (in certain cases).
 Over the last decade as accessibility standards have expanded, the number of elements designed for transfer has also increased.
 Recent additions of provisions for recreation facilities added criteria for transfer systems in play areas, transfer systems and transfer walls in swimming pools, and amusement ride seats designed for transfer.
 Criteria for medical diagnostic equipment is also under development at this time.

 |Read report in HTML format||Read report in PDF format||Read report in Word format|